riopapa/GymCount/README.md

 - You can set various gym style (currently 6 cases)
 - Following are settable
+  - Speed
+  - Counts
+  - Step count
+  - Keep Staying after main count
-  - Counting Up or Down, Number of Count
+  - Counting Up or Down
-  - Sub count or Keep Staying
-  - Speed for counting
   - Say Ready or not, Say Start or not

 <H1>Screenshots and How to operate</H1>